Charalampos Flouskounis

 Charalampos Flouskounis is a Greek taekwondo practitioner.
 He was a bronze medalist at the 2024 European Taekwondo Championships.

 Career

 From Patras, he trained as a member of Fight Club Patras, and represented Greece at the European U21 Taekwondo Championships in 2021.

 Flouskounis was a bronze medalist at the 2024 European Taekwondo Championships in the men's 74 kg division in Belgrade in May 2024.

 He placed third in the -74kgg category at the Galeb Trophy Taekwondo Open in April 2025 in Belgrade, Serbia.
 He earned bronze at the 2025 Austrian Open in Innsbruck, Austria, in June 2025.
-He won the Greek title over -74kg in September 2025.
+He won the Greek title over -74 kg in September 2025.
 He was subsequently selected to compete at the 2025 World Taekwondo Championships in Wuxi, China, in October 2025, in the men's lightweight division.